Mike Smith (basketball, born 1997)

-Michael Soloman Smith (born October 13, 1997) is an American professional basketball player for ESSM Le Portel of the LNB Pro A. He played college basketball for the Columbia Lions and the Michigan Wolverines.
-He was the 2019–20 Ivy League scoring champion and holds the Big Ten men's basketball tournament single-game assists record (15).
+Michael Soloman Smith (born October 13, 1997) is an American professional basketball player who last played for Bursaspor of the Basketbol Süper Ligi (BSL).
+He played college basketball for the Columbia Lions and the Michigan Wolverines.
+He was the 2019–20 Ivy League scoring champion.
 He has also led both the Ivy League (2017-18) and the Big Ten (2020-21) in assists per game.

 Early life

 As an eighth-grader in 2012, Smith led Burr Ridge Middle School in Burr Ridge, Illinois to an Illinois Elementary School Association state championship.
 He was a four-year varsity basketball starter at Fenwick High School in Oak Park, Illinois.
 On January 18, 2016, as a senior, Smith scored a career-high 38 points in a 71–68 win over Simeon Career Academy.
 Five days later, he scored 34 points against Riverside Brookfield High School.
 He led Fenwick to the Chicago Catholic League (CCL) championship, scoring a game-high 27 points against St. Joseph High School in the final.
 In his senior season, Smith averaged 19.3 points, 4.0 assists, 2.9 rebounds and 1.7 steals per game, helping his team to the Class 3A sectional final and a school-record 28 wins.
 He finished second in Illinois Mr. Basketball voting to Charlie Moore and left Fenwick with 1,800 career points, the second-most in school history behind Corey Maggette.
 He was named Pioneer Press All-Area player of the year and CCL player of the year.
 On March 26, Smith committed to play college basketball for Columbia over Dartmouth.
 He held offers from many other mid-major programs and was not rated by major recruiting services.
 Smith reopened his recruitment upon the departure of Columbia head coach Kyle Smith but was drawn back to program after a three-hour phone call with its new coach Jim Engles.